rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 ### Citations from the medical literature, old and new

-We give here a few relevant citations from the adherent medical literature, illustrating a paradigm shift about the existence and validity of "triad"-based medical determinations of abuse between the late 1990's and the late 2010's.
+We give here a few relevant citations from the adherents' medical literature, illustrating a paradigm shift about the existence and validity of "triad"-based medical determinations of abuse between the late 1990's and the late 2010's.
 These citations are by no means exhaustive.

 <div class="side-by-side">
   <div class="left">